 Note – Watch the video given at the beginning to see this code in action.

-Printing required values on screen::
+Printing required values on the screen

-Two values are printed on the screen or serial monitor of Arduino IDE as shown in the picture:
+Two values are printed on the screen or serial monitor of Arduino IDE, as shown in the picture

-- Analog input value received by analog pin A0 as specified in the code:
+Analog input value received by analog pin A0 as specified in the code:

 Serial.print(” analog input “) ; // this command specify name on top of the values to be printed which is “ analog input”